 Missouri has a separate law addressing sex trafficking of a child and does not require a showing of force, fraud, or coercion when the victim is under 18.
-Missouri's commercial sexual exploitation of children (CSEC) laws include: "promoting prostitution in the first degree," "promoting prostitution in the second degree," "patronizing prostitution," "crime of promoting online sexual solicitation," "child used in sexual performance," "sexual exploitation of a minor," "promoting sexual performance by a child," and "abuse or neglect of a child" for the purpose of producing images of child sexual exploitation (ICSE).
-The prostitution law does not refer to the child sex trafficking law to acknowledge the intersection of prostitution with trafficking victimization.
-However, a victim charged with prostitution may assert an affirmative defense of coercion or force in committing the offense of prostitution.
-Missouri has not enacted a racketeering or gang crime law that includes trafficking offenses as predicate acts to prosecute sex trafficking enterprises.
+Missouri's commercial sexual exploitation of children (CSEC) laws include: "promoting prostitution in the first degree," "promoting prostitution in the second degree," "patronizing prostitution," "crime of promoting online sexual solicitation," "child used in sexual performance," "sexual exploitation of a minor," "promoting sexual performance by a child," and "abuse or neglect of a child" for the purpose of producing child sexual abuse material (CSAM).
+State law acknowledges the intersection of prostitution with trafficking victimization by providing victims with an affirmative defense to prostitution charges.
+Missouri has not enacted a racketeering statute, but the state criminal gang statutes could be used to prosecute criminal enterprises that commit sex trafficking and CSEC offenses.